RyeAnneRicker/Virus_Detection_Raman_Wavelength_Comparison/README.md

 ##### (having separate growth cultures), variation between runs, variation in the CNT platform, and finally,
 ##### demonstrates how this technology would word in the real-world by performing a data simulation

+##### This project is for the paper: Rapid and label-free Influenza A subtyping using surface-enhanced Raman spectroscopy with incident-wavelength analysis
+###### RYEANNE RICKER1,2, NESTOR PEREA3,  MURRAY LOEW2, AND ELODIE GHEDIN1,*

 ## This folder contains all the data, code, and results

 ### Data